SpaciousCoder78/unitconversion.hpp/README.md

 # How to use
 - Download the source code from this repository.
-- Copy the include folder and paste it in a folder containing your C/C++ source file.
+- Copy the include folder and paste it in a folder containing your C++ source file.
 - Include the header file that you want in the beginning of your program.
 For example: If you want to include metres.h, you can do it like this:
 ![image](https://user-images.githubusercontent.com/88923986/233766447-13e749cf-07ab-472a-9d77-0c9b0fc029d3.png)